What is solar maximum?

 Between 8-10 May 2024, a large active region on the Sun produced a series of X-class flares and multiple CMEs in quick succession.
 The CMEs arrived at Earth on 10 May and began driving a geomagnetic storm that reached G5 - the maximum on the NOAA scale - within hours.
 The Kp index hit 9.
 The storm lasted through 11 May before gradually subsiding.

-Should you go now?
+Should you go in 2026?

 How to monitor activity